 The concert-promotion industry is dominated by corporate behemoths like Live Nation and AEG Presents, but small, independent promoters—often operating regionally—have managed to carve out a niche.
-Most concert promoters start out organizing events, concerts, and festivals at their college or within their local area.
-Some go on to become interns and assistants at any of the aforementioned concert-promotion companies, where they can advance within their departments, while others found their own independent concert-promotion companies.
-Success as a concert promoter means having access to bigger acts and better venues, and creating well-attended, talked-about, and financially successful events.
+Most concert promoters start out producing or marketing events, concerts, and festivals at their college or within their local area.
+Some go on to become interns and assistants at concert-promotion companies, where they can advance within their departments, while others found their own independent companies or simply work as freelancers within the DIY music scene.
+Success as a concert promoter means having the connections and clout to book bigger acts in nicer venues.
+The best concert promoters have a solid reputation for creating well-attended, talked-about, and financially successful events.

 - Event production